-Justice Andrew Beech was appointed to the Supreme Court of Western Australia on 25 June 2007 and as a judge of the Court of Appeal on 24 May 2017.
+The Hon Andrew Beech SC was a judge of the Supreme Court of Western Australia from 2007 to 2023, including as a Judge of Appeal from May 2017 to November 2023.
 He graduated with a Bachelor of Jurisprudence (Honours) in 1983 and a Bachelor of Laws (Honours) in 1984 from the University of Western Australia.
 He also graduated with a Bachelor of Civil Law (BCL) in 1988 from Oxford University, England.
-He was an articled clerk and completed restricted practice at Northmore Hale (now Minter Ellison), joined Parker & Parker (now Freehills) from 1989 - 1991 and was a Crown Prosecutor with Office of Director of Public Prosecutions WA from 1992 - 1994.
-He joined the Independent Bar in 1994 and was appointed Senior Counsel in 2004.
-Justice Beech was Editor of the Western Australian Reports from 1997 - 2002 and Consultant Editor from 2002 - 2007.
+After some years working in the amalgam, he joined the Independent Bar in 1994 and was appointed Senior Counsel in 2004.
+Andrew was Editor of the Western Australian Reports from 1997 - 2002 and Consultant Editor from 2002 - 2007.
+Andrew has been appointed to the position of UWA Law School Judge-in-Residence, commencing January 2024.